 In March of this year my daughter and I made a 400 mile journey to see an M.D. who specializes in Environmental Health Issues.
 She is a toxic mold survivor and has keen insight on the recovery process.
 It was an eye opening appointment.
 An 8 hour long eye opening appointment.
 I naively was under the impression that with a little extra detoxing effort and mold avoidance, we would recover quickly.
 Not so.
 Mold Related Illness runs deep, is sneaky, and can flare without warning.
 Detoxing, rebuilding your entire system, and then moving forward with a new set of things to avoid takes a lot of time, patience, diligence, and commitment.
 You are either all in or all out.
 There is no half-assing recovery.

 One day down the road I will spend more time discussing our treatment protocol.
+(I actually did end up writing about how I detoxed from mold here).
 That isn’t something that can be covered in a quick update post.
 I will share that I have seen positive changes in our health and while I know the road to recovery is years long, it is worth every bit of time and effort.

 Part of our recovery involves complete mold and chemical avoidance.
 It also involves living in the driest environment we can find.
 So with tears in our eyes, my daughter and I said a sad goodbye to our family and friends in California and headed to Arizona for some dry air and hot sun.
 We have been here for two months now and that has been an adventure all its own.